-late 14c., "a going on, action of walking forward," from Old French progres (Modern French progrès), from Latin progressus "a going forward, an advance," noun of action from past-participle stem of progredi "go forward," from pro "forward" (see pro-) + gradi "to step, walk," from gradus "a step" (from PIE root *ghredh- "to walk, go").
+early 15., progresse, "a going on, action of walking forward," from Old French progres (Modern French progrès) and directly from Latin progressus "a going forward, an advance," noun of action from past-participle stem of progredi "go forward," from pro "forward" (see pro-) + gradi "to step, walk," from gradus "a step" (from PIE root *ghredh- "to walk, go").

 In early use in English especially "a state journey by royalty."
-Figurative sense of "growth, development, advancement to higher stages" is from c.
-1600.
-To be in progress "underway" is attested by 1849.
-Progress report attested by 1865.
+Meaning Figurative sense of "growth, development, advancement to higher stages" is by c.
+1600, perhaps 15c. (the senses are not easy to distinguish).

-1590s in the literal sense; c.
-1600 in the figurative sense, from progress (n.).
 OED says the verb was obsolete in English 18c. but was reformed or retained in America and subsequently long regarded in Britain as an Americanism.
 Of work, etc., "continue onward in a course," by 1875.
 Related: Progressed; progressing.